aws/aws-app-mesh-examples/walkthroughs/howto-k8s-mtls-sds-based/README.md

 ```bash
 ./deploy_spire.sh
 ```
 **Note:** You can also install sample SPIRE Server and Agent via helm.
 Please refer to [SPIRE Server](https://github.com/aws/eks-charts/tree/master/stable/appmesh-spire-server) and [SPIRE Agent](https://github.com/aws/eks-charts/tree/master/stable/appmesh-spire-agent) charts in EKS charts repository for instructions on how to install them.
 If you prefer to install SPIRE via the sample helm charts for this walkthrough then please make sure to set the SPIRE trust domain to `howto-k8s-mtls-sds-based.aws` (--set config.trustDomain=howto-k8s-mtls-sds-based.aws)
+The following walkthrough is designed to work with spire version >= v0.12.0 and < v1.0.0 with default set to 0.12.0

 Let's check if both SPIRE Server and Agent are up and running.
 You should see a SPIRE Agent up and running on every node on your cluster.